Jackcool81/raytracer2/README.md

-# raytracer
+# Raytracer
-Ray tracer from scratch
+This is a Ray tracer from scratch my partner Spencer and I built using C++ and the freeimage library.